gsbdarc/intro_to_yens_2024/docs/4_the_yens.md

     2. The part after the `@` indicates which of the physical Yen servers you're logged in to;
         - There are 5 physical Yen servers you can log into
         - `ssh`’ing into the address `yen.stanford.edu` automatically picks a server for you
-        - To log specifically into Yen 4, use `yen4.stanford.edu` as the server address in your `ssh` command
+        - To log specifically into Yen4, use `yen4.stanford.edu` as the server address in your `ssh` command

 ## The Yens' file system: ZFS

 - Although you are logged in to a particular Yen server, the **file system** called **ZFS** is *shared across all of them*
     - The file system is the part of the operating system responsible for managing files and directories

-### The Yens home directory
+### Home directory

-- When you log in to any Yen server, your working directory is set to your home directory on the Yens' sahred file system aliased by `~`
+- When you log in to any Yen server, your working directory is set to your home directory on the Yens' shared file system aliased by `~`
     - if you run `pwd`, you can see that `~` is an alias for the absolute path `/home/users/<SUNetID>`, as illustrated in the following file system diagram:

 ![](../assets/images/home-dir.png)

 - Your home directory is a good place to store small files like scripts and text files.
-- It is *not* for storing large files or outputting large files to while working on a project, since its capacity is capped at 50GB
+- It is *not* for storing large files or outputting large files to while working on a project, since its capacity is capped at 50 G.
-- To see how much of your 50GB quota you've used, run the `gsbquota` command:
+- To see how much of your 50 G quota you've used, run the `gsbquota` command:

 ```bash
 SUNetID@yen4:~$ gsbquota